-7 Production and Evaluation of Out-of-Sample MPC and FRB Censored Density Forecasts
+8 Production and Evaluation of Out-of-Sample MPC and FRB Censored Density Forecasts

-To illustrate the real-time utility and behavior of the proposed censored density forecasts, we now produce and evaluate censored density forecasts for UK and US GDP growth.
+To illustrate the real-time utility and behavior of the proposed censored density forecasts, we produce and evaluate censored density forecasts for UK and US GDP growth.
 The forecasts are produced as if in real time.
-For the UK, we also evaluate the ex post accuracy of the MPC's published density forecasts, but we extend (we might argue, correct) previous studies by acknowledging the censoring.
-This exercise also serves as an illustrative example of what data-based forecasts, acknowledging censoring, could have been presented in real time to the MPC and FOMC.
+For the UK, we also evaluate the ex post accuracy of the MPC's published density forecasts, correcting previous studies by acknowledging the censoring.